Big, bigger, Phuket

 Where to find a quieter side of Phuket

-Kata Noi, Kamala and Surin are all good options if you want a more relaxed atmosphere away from the crowds on the island’s busier beaches.
+Kata Noi, Kamala, Surin and Cape Panwa are all good options if you want a more relaxed atmosphere away from the crowds on the island’s busier beaches.

-You can also take a boat trip to explore smaller islands, including the famous Phi Phi Islands and James Bond Island.
+You can also take a boat trip to explore smaller islands, including Naka Island, the famous Phi Phi Islands and James Bond Island (although the last two might not be that quiet).

 Map of Phuket